 From July 2006 to April 2007, the compensation committee, acting together with the board of directors, determined the compensation programs for our executive officers.
 Commencing April 27, 2007, our board of directors appointed independent directors to the compensation committee and formally adopted a charter outlining the responsibilities of the committee.
 This new compensation committee oversees our compensation programs.
-The compensation committee reviews and approves the compensation programs and all forms of compensation for our Chief Executive Officer and recommends for approval by our board the compensation programs and all forms of compensation for our other executive officers.
-The Chief Executive Officer participates as an observer at the compensation committee's meetings at the committee's request by making recommendations with respect to other executives' compensation; however, he does not participate in the final determination of his own compensation.
-His final compensation package is set by the compensation committee in its sole discretion.
+The compensation committee reviews and approves the compensation programs and all forms of compensation for our Chief Executive Officer and recommends for approval by our board the compensation committee's meetings at the committee's request.
+He also makes recommendations with respect to other executives' compensation.
+The Chief Executive Officer does not make a recommendation as to his own compensation, however, and although he may respond to the compensation committee's proposal for his compensation, he has no authority with respect to the determination of his own compensation.
+His compensation package is set by the compensation committee in its sole discretion.